Find All Your Scuba Gear In One Place!

 It largely depends on how often you get to dive.
 Buying a basic scuba gear set would cost around $300, and a complete scuba gear set would go up to $1000 or more.
 Renting a scuba gear unit would cost you less, at just $30, and it would be a better solution if you plan to dive only once a year or during a vacation.

 On the other hand, investing in your scuba gear will benefit you if you like diving as it reduces the cost of diving every time you take up the activity.

 What is the best scuba gear for beginners?

 If you are a beginner, you can buy a scuba gear set that includes a scuba mask, a snorkel, scuba BCD, a regulator, scuba diving fins, a safety gauge, a dive computer, and scuba wetsuits, dive knives, and lights.

-What is the cost of Scuba Diving?
+What is the cost of scuba diving?

-A shore dive costs about $10-$15 for a scuba tank with air, provided you have your scuba gear.
+A shore dive typically costs about $10-$15 for a scuba tank with air, provided you have your scuba gear.
 Boat dives cost around $80 for a two-tank scuba dive without gear, and it goes up from there based on the location, time, guidance, and other factors.

-How to stay calm during Scuba Diving?
+How do I stay calm during scuba diving?

 - Practice your breathing techniques and keep breathing